kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 5. Apache Spark:
    Processes real-time data from kafka and writes it to both postgreSQL     for transactional storage and Azure Data Lake for analytical (OLAP)   processing.
 6. PostgreSQL & pgAdmin:
-   PostgreSQL is used for persisten storage of processed streaming data     and pgAdmin provides a user interface for querying and visualizing the data.
+   PostgreSQL is used for persistent storage of processed streaming data     and pgAdmin provides a user interface for querying and visualizing the data.
 7. Streamlit:
    The front -end web app that consume and display the real-time data   from posgreSQL for OLTP use case.
 8. Docker and Docker compose which is hosting FastAPI, Kafka & zookepeer, Apache Spark , PostgreSQL & pgAdmin.